bmlt-enabled/fetch-spad/readme.txt

 Contributors: pjaudiomv, bmltenabled
 Tags: spad, spiritual principle a day, narcotics anonymous, na Requires PHP: 8.1
-Tested up to: 6.3.2
+Tested up to: 6.5.3
 Stable tag: 1.2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Fetch SPAD is a plugin that pulls the Spiritual Principle A Day from https://spadna.org and puts it on your page or post.

 == Description ==

 Fetch SPAD is a plugin that pulls the Spiritual Principle A Day from https://spadna.org and puts it on your page or post.
-Use the widget Fetch SPAD to add to your sidebar or footer.

 *Third Party Disclosure*